celery/celery/sources/cookbook/daemonizing.txt

     Additional arguments to celeryd, see `celeryd --help` for a list.

 * CELERYD_CHDIR
-    Path to chdir at start.
+    Path to change directory to at start.
 Default is to stay in the current directory.

 * CELERYD_PID_FILE
-    Full path to the pidfile.
+    Full path to the PID file.
 Default is /var/run/celeryd.pid.

 * CELERYD_LOG_FILE
-    Full path to the celeryd logfile.
+    Full path to the celeryd log file.
 Default is /var/log/celeryd.log

 * CELERYD_LOG_LEVEL
     Log level to use for celeryd.
 Default is INFO.